4msar/blog/content/uses.md

 - Chrome, Calendar, iTerm2, Sublime Text, Notes, VS Code are in Dock
 - Every day used Apps on my phone are What's App, LinkedIn, Google Authenticator, Gmail, Youtube, Twitter, Facebook and etc.
 - Primarily I use WhatsApp for personal communication and MS Team for work
-- I keep track all of my expenses at [Money Lover](https://realbyteapps.com)
+- I keep track all of my expenses at [Money Manager][mm]
 - The phone & laptop consumes a big chunk of my time. 😆

 ## Desk Setup

 - I write code on my Macbook Pro 2015 15"
-- A one-liter water bottle and some snacks are always found on my desk
+- A one-liter water bottle and a Orange Jasmine Bonsai on my desk
+- And as always some books on my desk.

 ## Languages I speak

+- Bangla
-- Bangla, English
+- English
+- Hindi

 ## Entertainment & Hobbies